prokube-ai/k8s-intro/README.md

 to start a kind cluster with registry linked to it.

 #### Potential problems
-If the script complains about ports being taken use the following command to find the process occupying port 5001 and kill it.
+If the script complains about ports being taken, use the following command to find the process occupying port 5001 and kill it.
 ```shell
 sudo lsof -i -n -P | grep TCP | grep 5001